lenaschimmel/sc2rf/README.md

                         The .bed formats for ARTIC and easyseq are recognized and supported. (default:
                         None)

+  --primer-intervals [INTERVAL [INTERVAL ...]]
+                        Coordinate intervals in which to
+                        visualize primers. (default: None)

   --parents INTERVAL, -p INTERVAL
                         Allowed number of potential parents of a